UniMath/agda-unimath/src/linear-algebra/linear-endomorphisms-vector-spaces.lagda.md

-# Linear transformations on vector spaces
+# Linear endomorphisms on vector spaces

 ```agda
 module linear-algebra.linear-endomorphisms-vector-spaces where